Raybeam/myreplicator/README.md

 * Create a yaml file called myreplicator.yml under the config folder in your rails app
 * Set the temporary file storage path for the replicator to use "tmp_path"
 * Database configurations should be stored in database.yml file
+* Databases that need to be replicated should be marked by adding key  myreplicator: true to the database.yml file.
 * The code/UI use the database names from database.yml file to connect to the correct source database.

 Available configuartions for the engine: